Computer-access/Kannada-Phonetic-Keyboard-Sulekhanee/README.md

 If you want to install this keyboard layout on your computer, follow these steps:

-1. Download the Keyboard Layout: Download the zip file containing the keyboard layout from this link: [Download Kannada Phonetic Keyboard](https://github.com/narayan-b-raikar/Kannada-Phonetic-Keyboard-Sulekhanee/releases/download/V2.0.0/Kannada.Phonetic.Keyboard.V2.0.zip)
+1. Download the Keyboard Layout: Download the zip file containing the keyboard layout from this link: [Download Kannada Phonetic Keyboard sulekhanee](https://github.com/Computer-access/Kannada-Phonetic-Keyboard-Sulekhanee/files/14598180/kannada-phonetic-keyboard-sulekhanee.zip)

 2. Add Kannada Language (if necessary): Ensure Kannada language is added in your Windows' Languages settings if it's not already included.